HardlyDifficult/Tutorials/Chapter3.md

 When the character picks up a hammer, the hammer becomes a child of the character GameObject.
 The hammer is then given a position and rotation which represents where to grip the hammer relative to the character's feet (because the character has a bottom pivot point).

-When the hammer is equipt, a list of components are enabled.
+When the hammer is equip, a list of components are enabled.
 We use use this to make the necessary changes to switch this from a pickup item to a limited time killing machine.

  - SuicideIn creates a timer till despawn.
  - KillOnContactWith enables killing enemies, previously disabled because it would be usual for the hammer as a pickup item to kill passers by.